Royal Mail

 Agapanthus africanus (African Lily)

 This is the big evergreen one.
-The leaves can reach 2 – 3 ft but the flower stalks can reach 6ft.
-It’s not as hardy as the lower growing ones but does well in a pot and can be wheeled into a shed or a greenhouse for the winter for some protection.
-In mild gardens (coastal and centre of very large cities) it can be left out – either in a container or in the ground permanently.
+The leaves can reach 2ft but the flower stalks can reach 3ft.
+It's not as hardy as the lower growing ones but does well in a pot and can be wheeled into a shed or a greenhouse for the winter for some protection.
+In mild gardens (coastal and centre of very large cities) it can be left out - either in a container or in the ground permanently.
 If in a pot, select a tapered pot so it can be removed and put in a bigger pot or removed, halved and each half put in the same sized pot.
 This is one of the few plants we do mainly for the flowers.
-Not surprisingly – they’re Architectural Flowers.
+Not surprisingly - they're Architectural Flowers.

 The stress of being in a pot will encourage them to flower – up to a point.
 They’ll need potting on or dividing after a few years but they are terribly easy and magnificently impressive and seem little prone to disease.
 Tomorite (or any tomato food) is designed to encourage tomatoes (and therefore many other plants) to flower.
 Try it.